“Hello! We appreciate you considering us as possible adoptive parents. For more info about us, please feel free to visit our adoption website!”

 Our neighborhood has a majority of middle to upper middle class residents with a relatively diverse population.
 There are lots of kids close by and you can often hear children outside playing.
 In fact, three neighbors all just had baby girls within 3 months of each other!

 Phil has twice lived in San Francisco and Mike has purchased and sold several houses around the area so we can say that our decision to live in this home, in this neighborhood, and in this community was very intentional.
 We chose this as our home because it’s a great place to raise a family and a wonderful place to come home to each day.
-The amazing school district (rated #4 in the state in a recent year!) was a major factor, plus we are one neighborhood away from Phil’s parents.
+The amazing school district (rated #2 in the state this year!) was a major factor, plus we are one neighborhood away from Phil’s parents.
 Two of the public schools are within walking distance from our home and we can hear sporting events from our yard and even the bells.

 We are delighted to be only the third family to live in our house, with the past two families each living here about 30 years, and look to grow our connections to the community while we also continue working to make the house our happy forever home.